proxyninja/nyaatorrents/index.rst

 ##################
-Nyaa.si, Nyaa Torrents Mirror, Nyaa Replacement
+Nyaa Torrents Mirror & Nyaa Replacement 2024
 ##################

 If you're a fan of anime, you've probably heard of Nyaa by now.
 This torrent site has a huge library of anime shows for you to download.
 Not only does it contain the latest anime series and films, but it also has a collection of the oldest and darkest.